Two-Factor Authentication (2FA)

 Verifying TOTP

-After the user has entered their 2FA code, you can verify it usinng twoFacotr.verifyTotp method.
+After the user has entered their 2FA code, you can verify it using twoFactor.verifyTotp method.

-const { data, error } = await client.twoFactor.verifyTotp({ code })
+const { data, error } = await authClient.twoFactor.verifyTotp({

 OTP

-OTP (One-Time Password) is similar to TOTP but the code is sent directly to the user, and the code is valid for 3 mins by default.
+OTP (One-Time Password) is similar to TOTP but a random code is generated and sent to the user's email or phone.

 Before using OTP to verify the second factor, you need to configure sendOTP in your Better Auth instance.
 This function is responsible for sending the OTP to the user's email, phone, or any other method supported by your application.